 23. Fill Up at Costco Gas Stations

 Don’t be intimidated by the long lines.
 Traffic moves fast at these 12- to 16-pump gas superstores, and per-gallon savings range from $0.05 to $0.20 over prevailing local prices (and sometimes more).
-Use a gas price app like GasBuddy to see exactly how much you stand to save over the nearest non-Costco gas station.
+Use a gas price app like GasBuddy to see whether stopping at Costco stands to save you money over the nearest non-Costco gas station, and if so, exactly how much.

 24. Buy Tires at Costco